martinduartemore/vim_agentspeak_jason/README.md

 Manual Instalation: copy files to their respective directories in your vim folder (`~/.vim/`).

-You can also use plugin managers from vim.
+You can also use Vim plugin managers.
 Example using [vim-plug](https://github.com/junegunn/vim-plug):

 * Add the following to your `~/.vimrc`: